About the project

 This delivers on the State Government’s commitment to recommence education provision planning for Docklands residents.

 The review covers the Docklands and the immediate surrounding suburbs of North Melbourne, West Melbourne, Melbourne, Parkville and Flemington.

-Stage One of the review assessed the level of need generated from the Docklands community for primary and secondary school education.
+Stage one of the review assessed the level of need generated from the Docklands community for primary and secondary school education.

-A Community Reference Group has been formed to test project findings and share information with the community.
-This group includes a cross section of the community and key stakeholders.
+A Community Reference Group was formed to test project findings and share information with the community.
+This group included a cross section of the community and key stakeholders.

 What is the School Provision Review for Docklands?